This quick denim quilt project is one I made to get myself out of a sewing ‘rut’.

 So with this denim quilt what I did was start it intentionally as something I HAD TO FINISH.

 It did not turn out perfect, but it did get finished!
 And as an exercise in unsticking me from my sewing slump it absolutely worked!

 This post was first published on our sister site Upcycle My Stuff

 My First Denim Quilt – Using a pattern (this post also explains the different elements of a quilt if you are a beginner).

 P.S.
-There is also a YouTube video about the making of this quilt which I have linked to at the end of the post.
+There is also a video tutorial about the making of this quilt at the end of the post.

 Materials Used – Quick Improv Denim Quilt